Baptist University of the Américas: Academics

 The university is associated with the Baptist General Convention of Texas and accredited by the Association for Biblical Higher Education.
 The school maintains an articulation agreement with Texas A&M University–Commerce.
-BUA is not regionally accredited.
 The university offers Bachelor of Arts degree programs and an Associate of Arts degree program in Cross-Cultural Studies.
 Rene Maciel was named president of the school in 2007 after working as an assistant dean at George W. Truett Theological Seminary at Baylor University.

 BUA operates three institutes for specialized study.
 The Baptist Bible Institute is a non-degree program that provides "training to leaders, future pastors and church planters in their own geographical location, in their language and at a reasonable cost."
 The Christian Institute of Islamic Studies prepares Christians to serve Muslims by bringing them the gospel of Jesus.
 This program offers non-degree training as well as concentrations within the university's biblical studies degree.
 The Latina Leadership Institute offers trainings and conferences to develop Hispanic Christian female leaders.